LOST HORIZON INC.

 In the 1930s, government surveys found gold across 990 square miles of North Dakota.
 Depression-era miners confirmed it was there—but buried deep in water-saturated sediments that conventional mining couldn't touch economically.
 We're not digging it up.
 We're processing it underground.
 The formation becomes the separator.
 Only concentrated minerals come to surface.

-Patent Pending: US 63/919,988 | Filed November 18, 2025 | Planned Ticker: LOST
+Patent Pending: US 63/919,988 | Filed November 18, 2025

 North Dakota Prairie Landscape at Golden Hour